Lefthand Canyon OHV Area For ATV Riding

 Note: As of September 2007, ATV riding on Forest Service roads is only permited on roads marked as open to ATV.
 All ATVs must be registered.

-Overall, Lefthand Canyon OHV Area is the 11th most popular ATV riding trail of all 90 ATV trails in Colorado.
+Overall, Lefthand Canyon OHV Area is the 10th most popular ATV riding trail of all 90 ATV trails in Colorado.
+Several of the better atv trails are nearby Lefthand Canyon OHV Area including Apex / Kingston Peak Road, Caribou Flats Road, Switzerland Trail and Middle Saint Vrain Road.